stephaniedlp/stephaniedlp/README.md

 ----------------------------

-I am a software engineer working at Xipe Technology, and I've been into programming 2+ years.
+I am a software developer with over 2 years of programming experience.
 I specialize in object-oriented programming, value collaborative teamwork, and enjoy engaging in thoughtful, philosophical conversations.

 I currently work with the .NET ecosystem, developing cross-platform mobile applications using .NET MAUI and building web applications with ASP.NET Core.